Unit tests

 1 2 3 4 5 6 7 8 apply plugin: 'com.palantir.transforms.lang.python-library' apply plugin: 'com.palantir.transforms.lang.python-library-defaults' // Apply the testing plugin apply plugin: 'com.palantir.transforms.lang.pytest-defaults' // Publish only for tagged releases (zero commits ahead of last git tag) condaLibraryPublish.onlyIf { versionDetails().commitDistance == 0 }

-Runtime requirements defined in the meta.yaml will be available in your tests.
+Runtime requirements defined in the meta.yaml file will be available in your tests.
 Additional requirements can also be specified in the conda test section ↗.

 Copied!